UPDATED FOR 2018 TAX SEASON.

-If you don’t think you meet the 10% threshold check this list of qualifying medical expenses first.
-Some other common medical expenses include: prescriptions, eyeglasses, and insurance premiums, which may help push you over that 10% mark.
+If you don’t believe you’ll meet the 7.5 percent threshold, check this list of qualifying medical expenses first.
+Some other common medical expenses include: prescriptions, eyeglasses, and insurance premiums, which may help push you over that 7.5 percent mark.

 Anyone with hearing loss in the workforce can also deduct expenses for items necessary to perform their jobs.
 These are considered business expenses and can include things like:

 - Special telephones or video conferencing equipment

 According to Turbo Tax people with hearing loss sometimes qualify for the Disability Tax Credit and the Earned Income Tax Credit.
 Visit their website here to read more about qualifying for those credits.